Bed size: Less common sizes

 Bedding in the United States must state the type of bed it is intended for, in addition to the dimensions in both inches and centimeters.

-In addition to the horizontal dimensions of beds, another aspect to bed size is the vertical height of the bed.
+In addition to the horizontal dimensions of beds, another aspect of bed size is the vertical height of the bed.
 This is particularly relevant for bunk beds, loft beds, Murphy beds, and canopy beds, which require more vertical space than other beds.

-In the case of both bunk beds and loft beds, it's generally suggested that there is at least 40 inches (1 meter) of vertical space between the top of the mattress to the ceiling.
+For both bunk beds and loft beds, it is generally recommended that there be at least 40 inches (1 meter) of vertical space between the top of the mattress and the ceiling.
 This allows the average-sized adult to sit up comfortably in bed.

-For vertical Murphy beds, which fold up against the wall, ceiling height must accommodate the full length of the Murphy bed wall frame.
+For vertical Murphy beds that fold up against the wall, the ceiling height must accommodate the full length of the Murphy bed's wall frame.

 For canopy beds, there needs to be suitable clearance between the top of the canopy point and the ceiling.